 Imputed vs imparted righteousness

 Before the cross, no one could be made righteous.
-The gift of righteousness had not been given and the “one act of righteousness” that makes many righteous had not be done (Rom.
+The gift of righteousness had not been given and the “one act of righteousness” that makes many righteous had not been done (Rom.
 5:18).
 This is why Old Testament saints such as Abraham were credited with righteousness on account of their faith in God.
 “Abraham believed God, and it was credited to him as righteousness” (Gen. 15:6, Rom.
 4:3).
 In the old days, righteousness was credited to those who believed; now righteousness is created in the believer (Eph.
 4:24).
 Back then, righteousness was imputed; now it is imparted.

 When Jesus spoke of righteous people who longed to see and hear what the disciples saw and heard, he was referring to those who were awaiting his coming (Matt.
 13:17).
 Pre-cross believers who were credited as righteous include Abel (Matt.
 23:35, Heb.
 11:4), Noah (Gen. 6:9, Heb.
 11:7, 2 Pet.
 2:5), Lot (2 Pet.
 2:7-8), Zacharias and Elizabeth (Luke 1:5-6), Simeon (Luke 2:25), John the Baptist (Mark 6:20), Joseph the husband of Mary (Matt.
 1:19), and Joseph of Arimathea (Luke 23:50).
 These people and many others were reckoned or credited with righteousness on account of their faith in God.